 I wake up bloody because my period has started in the night.
 I’m not inconvenienced I’m terrified.
 Those cramps ripping through my pelvic region signal disaster.
 It takes a bit of time to centre myself in the now.
 Repeat, ‘I’m ok’ over and over as I drag myself through a shower.
 Tampon, comfy clothes, paracetamol.
 I’m almost calm by the time I return to tackle the bedding.
 I’m genuinely shocked when the sight of blood on sheets sets me trembling.
 I was devoting all my attention to not getting sucked into one trauma hole that I forgot about another.
 I have to sit on the floor but I’m still watching an old iteration of myself.
 Younger, sicker me is ripping bloody sheets from an entirely different bed.
 More than the sheets are stained.
 My body is raw & dripping.
 I feel as exhausted now, in my healed, safe body as I did then in that recklessly butchered one.

 My stupid period tracker with its stupid unwanted alerts.
 High chance of pregnancy.
 Such a simple sentence triggers such complex crazy.
 The stress and hope of trying.
 The heartbreak of failing.
 The unwanted reminder of how few of these high chance days may be left.
 Fleeting recollections of disappointing perfunctory sex and an even more disappointing man.
 Wearily buying tests.
 Angrily buying tampons.
 Wanting the monthly reminder to be over and fearing that end.
-Wrap it all up in a hollow ache in my middle that never leaves you, but echoes as I read those words and you have my condition.
+Wrap it all up in a hollow ache in my middle that never leaves, but echoes as I read those words and you have my condition.

 My ridiculous cat managed to injure his paw and now I must try to keep dressings on until it is healed.
 If you know anything about cats, you’ll know what a challenge this is.
 I have experimented with various ideas none of which preserved his dressings for long.
 I started thinking he needs a sock & then remembered I had some baby socks.
 They must have belonged to one of my nieces or nephews.
 Baby bits and pieces will end up in your hand bag/pocket after a day of auntying.
 I seized upon the long lost sock as the solution.
 I didn’t feel sad or even link the tiny item to anything painful until I started trying to put it on my cat.
 Then from nowhere I was flooded with too many feelings.
 I love my boy, he’s wonderful.
 Still, I couldn’t avoid the fact that he’s the sole recipient of my mothering.

 A character in the book I’m reading is trying, with difficulty, to explain why she feels guilty for various past events.
 I feel as though I have taken a deep breath & inhaled fictional strife.
 My own twisted guilt is equally hard to comprehend.
 For me, self reproach is as essential as oxygen.
 The chord of perplexing guilt could catapult me into a multitude of memories.
 This time I land flailing in the aftermath of standing up for myself.
 I can feel the certainty that so recently fizzed go flat.
 That overwhelming sense of this must somehow be my fault returns.
-I feel angry about all shit I put up with, but I still can’t fully convince myself I’m not blame.
+I feel angry about all the shit I put up with, but I still can’t fully convince myself I’m not to blame.
 Now I’m full of guilt for events long passed.
 Today is ruined as I attempt to untangle things that never made sense to begin with.